-Volkswagen’s hardcore GTI concept that we told you
+Volkswagen’s hardcore GTI concept that

 was heading for Austria’s annual Wörthersee Tour

 Called the Design Vision GTI, the concept is based on the latest 2015 Volkswagen GTI,

 the seventh generation of the iconic hot hatch, and has been developed as a ready-to-race product.

 The regular GTI’s drivetrain has been thoroughly overhauled for the concept, with the standard four-cylinder turbo replaced by a twin-turbocharged and direct-injected 3.0-liter V-6.
 Peak output now registers at 503 horsepower and 413 pound-feet, which is more than double that of the regular GTI.

 All this power and torque is distributed to the wheels via a seven-speed DSG dual-clutch transmission and Haldex all-wheel-drive system.
 Volkswagen boasts the concept will hit 62 mph from rest in just 3.9 seconds and max out at 186 mph.

 In order to slow this souped-up GTI, designers fitted large carbon ceramic brakes, sized 15.0 inches up front and 14.0 inches at the back.
 The 20-inch wheels, which feature the GTI’s ‘Austin’ pattern, come with special blades designed to vent hot air generated by the brakes through the wheel openings.
 The wheel bolts are covered to give the appearance of a center-lock design.